practicalli/clojure-web-services/projects/banking-on-clojure/development-database.md

 H2 in-memory database is used as a self-contained database, providing a simple way to start evaluating the schema and queries as they are designed.

 Use next.jdbc library to define a database specification, represented as a map.
 For the H2 database only the database type and database name are required.
-No rolesor credentials are used to access the database as it is only running locally.
+No roles or credentials are used to access the database as it is only running locally.

 Use the database specification to create a connection